Approximate Message Passing for Quantum State Tomography: Introduction

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces the necessary notation and mathematical background.
 Section~\ref{sec:qst} provides the reader with an overview of the QST problem.
 Section~\ref{sec:amp} describes AMP and the design challenges that come with applying AMP to QST.
-Section~\ref{subsec:AMP_QST} shows how to overcome these challenges by appropriately designing the AMP algorithm.
-Section~\ref{sec:numerical-results} contains our numerical results, which demonstrate the superiority of our AMP approach compared to existing low-rank QST techniques across a range of states.
-Sections~\ref{subsec:settings-comp} and \ref{subsec:pred-fid-under-noise} discuss the necessary considerations for deploying our algorithm to characterize real quantum devices, and Section~\ref{subsec:ibmq} provides a demonstration of experimental quantum state tomography on IBM Kingston that is informed by these considerations.
+Specifically, Section~\ref{subsec:AMP_QST} shows how to overcome these challenges by appropriately designing the AMP algorithm.
+Section~\ref{sec:numerical-results} contains our simulated numerical results, which demonstrate the advantage of our AMP approach compared to two existing low-rank QST techniques---maximum likelihood estimation (MLE)~\cite{teo_incomplete_2012,teo_quantum-state_2011,teo_numerical_2013,sacchi_maximum-likelihood_2001,rehacek_diluted_2007,lvovsky_iterative_2004,jezek_quantum_2003,hradil_quantum-state_1997,goncalves_local_2012,glancy_gradient-based_2012,fiurasek_maximum-likelihood_2001,blume-kohout_hedged_2010,baumgratz_scalable_2013-1,aditi_rigorous_2025} and momentum-inspired factored gradient descent (MiFGD)~\cite{kim_fast_2023}---across a range of quantum states.
+Section~\ref{sec:experimental-results} discusses the necessary considerations for deploying our AMP algorithm to characterize quantum states prepared on real quantum devices.
+In particular, Section~\ref{subsec:settings-comp} shows how to reduce the runtime on a quantum computer needed for QST by creating circuits based on measurement settings instead of observables, and Section~\ref{subsec:pred-fid-under-noise} uses Qiskit Aer~\cite{javadi-abhari_quantum_2024} to investigate the effects of device noise on QST reconstruction quality.
+Section~\ref{subsec:ibmq} provides a demonstration of experimental QST on IBM Kingston, which is informed by these considerations.
 We conclude the paper with a brief summary and discussion in Section~\ref{sec:disc}.
 Appendix~\ref{appen:photon-error-model} contains a discussion of an error model relevant to photonic devices, which serves as motivation for Section~\ref{subsec:higher-rank-states}.
 In Appendix~\ref{appen:meas-to-obs}, we provide additional details on the measurement settings discussed in Section~\ref{subsec:settings-comp}.